 Marclay's innovative approach to printmaking reflects his fascination with the vinyl record, which itself is an object that has been engraved.
 In 1990, at the invitation of Judith Solodkin of Solo Press, Marclay completed this print using records as readymade printing plates, just as a traditional printmaker uses a copperplate or woodblock.
 First he experimented with several monotypes, fine-tuning the printing process so that the records would not crack.
 To make this Untitled edition, he selected a variety of 10- and 12-inch records (all old 78 RPMs with wide grooves), placed them in a specially designed support to prevent breakage, then inked them using a roller and ran them through the press.
 The overlapping ghostlike representations on the paper capture the variety of moirT patterns and concentric designs that the printed records produced.
 Mimicking the commercial four-color printing process, Marclay mixed black ink with yellow, magenta, and cyan, producing further optical vibrations.

 While at Solo Press, Marclay also experimented with printing records on old Beatles' album covers.
 In the late 1990s, with Goya-Girl Press in Baltimore, he began a series of photolithographs based on snapshots of instruments.
 More recently he printed a boxed set of digital prints at Muse [X] Editions in Los Angeles that documents a project involving musical scores posted on the streets of Berlin.
 Marclay has also created printed works to "publicize" fictional performances and recordings, as well as several editioned multiples that reflect his fascination with objects that create sound.

-from Deborah Wye, Artists and Prints: Masterworks from The Museum of Modern Art, New York: The Museum of Modern Art, 2004, p.
-248
+Publication excerpt from an essay by Judy Hecker, in Deborah Wye, Artists and Prints: Masterworks from The Museum of Modern Art, New York: The Museum of Modern Art, 2004, p.
+248.